Find Affordable College Courses

 100% Women

 Arizona State University - Tempe is the 5th most popular school in the nation for students seeking a master's degree in consumer economics.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $11,720 per year.
-For the 2020-2021 academic year, 2 master's degrees were handed out to consumer economics majors at ASU - Tempe.
-Of these students, 100% were women and 50% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $12,376 per year.
+During the most recent year for which we have data, 2 people received their master's degree in consumer economics from ASU - Tempe.
+Of these students, 100% were women and 67% were members of underrepresented racial-ethnic groups.
+Data shows that ASU - Tempe graduates that hold this degree go on to make a median salary of $50,908.

 #7